georgijbudik/car-rental-app/README.md

 ## About the project

-This app allows you to explore and manage your sports activity and nutrition.
 Users can:

 - explore an extensive catalog showcasing different cars with detailed   information about make, model, and specifications.